Chikuzen-Habu Station: Lines

 The station is served by the Chikuhō Main Line and is located 16.4 km from the starting point of the line at Wakamatsu.

 Station layout

 The station consists of an island platform serving two tracks.
 A station building, of traditional design houses a waiting room and automatic ticket vending machines.
 Access to the island platform is by means of a covered footbridge.
 A bike shed is provided outside the station.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) opened the station on 26 April 1935 as an additional station on the existing Chikuho Main Line track.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.

 On 4 March 2017, Chikuzen-Habu, along with several other stations on the line, became a "Smart Support Station".
 Under this scheme, although the station is unstaffed, passengers using the automatic ticket vending machines or ticket gates can receive assistance via intercom from staff at a central support centre which is located at Nakama.